eclipse-openj9/openj9-docs/docs/xxusedebuglocalmap.md

 With the default mapper, the objects might be collected too early from a debugging perspective.
 In certain scenarios, such as when investigating a memory leak or finalization issues, the objects must be kept reachable even if they might not be used again.
 The debug local mapper helps to keep the objects reachable longer.

-Earlier the debug local mapper was enabled only by running the entire VM in the debug mode which significantly impacted performance.
-With the `-XX:+UseDebugLocalMap` option, you can enable the debug local mapper without running the entire VM in the debug mode to investigate memory leak or finalization issues in a more realistic conditions.
+Earlier the debug local mapper was enabled only by running the entire VM in debug mode which significantly impacted performance.
+With the `-XX:+UseDebugLocalMap` option, you can enable the debug local mapper without running the entire VM in debug mode to investigate memory leak or finalization issues.

 To disable the debug local mapper, set the `-XX:-UseDebugLocalMap` option on the command line.